Automatic differentiation for Riemannian optimization on low-rank matrix and tensor-train manifolds: Riemannian optimization

 where $\nabla^2 f(\mX)$ is the Euclidean Hessian and $\dot{\mathrm{P}}_{T_\mX \mathcal{M}}$ denotes the Fr\'echet derivative of~$\mathrm{P}_{T_\mX \mathcal{M}}$.
 The second term in~\eqref{eq:hess} arises due to the nonlinearity of the manifold.
-For the manifold of low-rank matrices it contains the inverse of a matrix of singular values~\citep{absil2013extrinsic}.
+For the manifold of low-rank matrices, it contains the inverse of a matrix of singular values~\citep{absil2013extrinsic}.
 If singular values are small, this can lead to numerical instabilities.
 To avoid this problem, the second term in~\eqref{eq:hess} can be omitted~\citep{kressner2016preconditioned,rakhuba2018jacobi}.
 In this case, the optimization procedure can be interpreted as a constrained Gauss-Newton method.
-We, therefore, consider only linearized Hessians and are interested in efficient matrix-vector product by the first term of~\eqref{eq:hess}:
+We, therefore, consider only linearized Hessians and are interested in an efficient matrix-vector product by the first term of~\eqref{eq:hess}:

-Note that first computing $\nabla f(\mX)$ as in ~\eqref{eq:grad} or $\nabla^2 f(\mX) \, \mZ$ as in~\eqref{eq:ghess} and then applying $\mathrm{P}_{T_\mX \mathcal{M}}$ in most cases will not lead to an efficient algorithm.
-Therefore, $\mathrm{P}_{T_\mX \mathcal{M}} \nabla f(\mX)$ and $\mathrm{P}_{T_\mX \mathcal{M}}\nabla^2 f(\mX) \, \mZ$ should be calculated at once.
+Note that first computing $\nabla f(\mX)$ as in~\eqref{eq:grad} and then applying $\mathrm{P}_{T_\mX \mathcal{M}}$ can be inefficient.
+Therefore, $\mathrm{P}_{T_\mX \mathcal{M}} \nabla f(\mX)$ should be calculated at once.
+For example, for the manifold of low-rank matrices, the Riemannian gradient $\mathrm{P}_{T_\mX \mathcal{M}} \nabla f(\mX)$ can always be represented as a low-rank matrix (see Sec.~\ref{sec:low-rank-matrix-manifold} for details), while the Euclidean gradient $\nabla f(\mX)$ can have an arbitrary large rank.
+Thus, using the Euclidean gradient in the intermediate calculations can lead to an inefficient algorithm.
+Similarly, first computing $\nabla^2 f(\mX) \, \mZ$ as in~\eqref{eq:ghess} and then applying $\mathrm{P}_{T_\mX \mathcal{M}}$ can be significantly less efficient than calculating $\mathrm{P}_{T_\mX \mathcal{M}}\nabla^2 f(\mX) \, \mZ$ at once.
 The goal of this paper is, thus, to develop an efficient tool to calculate~\eqref{eq:grad} and~\eqref{eq:ghess} -- the building block operations of Riemannian optimization.
 The key assumption we make is that we can efficiently evaluate $f$ at any point~$\mX + T_\mX \mathcal{M}$, $\mX\in\mathcal{M}$.
 Then, under mild conditions (see Propositions~\ref{thm:riemannian-grad-complexity} and~\ref{thm:riemannian-hess-complexity} and below), the overall complexity of the presented algorithm is only constant times larger than the complexity of the function evaluation.

 Let us introduce the scalar product and the associated norm

 Using this notation, possible choices of $f(\mX)$ are, for example: \begin{itemize} \item $f(\mX) = \|\mathrm{A}\mX - \mathbf{F}\|^2$ or $f(\mX) = \left<\mathrm{A}\mX, \mX\right> - 2 \left<\mathbf{F}, \mX\right>$ for given $\mathrm{A}\colon\mathbb{R}^{n_1\times \dots \times n_d}\to \mathbb{R}^{n_1\times \dots \times n_d}$ and $\mathbf{F}\in \mathbb{R}^{n_1\times \dots \times n_d}$ that arise when solving linear systems; \item $f(\mX) = {\left<\mathrm{A} [\mX], \mX\right>}/{\left<\mX, \mX\right>}$ with possibly nonlinear $\mathrm{A}\colon\mathbb{R}^{n_1\times \dots \times n_d}\to \mathbb{R}^{n_1\times \dots \times n_d}$, which arises when solving (nonlinear) eigenvalue problems; \item $f(\mX) = \|\mathrm{P}_\Omega (\mX - \ma)\|^2$ where $\mathrm{P}_\Omega$ denotes projection on the index set $\Omega$ such that